-2.1.2.2.
 Engine modification when generating paragraphs in Phase 2

-The second modification to the engine is to intercept the generation of paragraphs targeted for the main galley11 prior to T_EX applying line breaking.
+The second modification to the engine is to intercept the generation of paragraphs targeted for the main galley^{§§} prior to T_EX applying line breaking.

-For each horizontal list that is passed to the line-breaking algorithm the framework algorithm determines the possible variations in "looseness" within the specified parameter settings (galley constraints parameters).
-An example of a paragraph reformatted to a different number of lines is shown in Figure 5 on the facing page.
+For each horizontal list that is passed to the line-breaking algorithm, the framework algorithm determines the possible variations in "looseness" within the specified parameter settings (galley constraints parameters).
+An example of a paragraph reformatted to a different number of lines is shown in Figure 5 on the next page.